benjaminkiesl/ut_tamarin/README.md

 * Specify dedicated heuristics that are tailored to specific lemmas.
 * Run Tamarin on a lemma by trying all predefined heuristics ("hammer" at the lemma).

-Lemma lists and dedicated heuristics can be specified in a JSON config file as explained below.
+Lemma lists and dedicated heuristics can be specified in a JSON configuration file as explained below.
 The following screenshot shows a typical output of UT Tamarin when run on a couple of lemmas:

 ![UT Tamarin Output](images/screenshot_utt.png)